 Reply to the Approval Email with your changes.
 If you can clearly explain it in words, then explain it in the email.
 Be sure to specify which images you're referring to by the image title or file name.

 We don't enjoy charging our customers for reshoots but we do have to set some limits.
 Step 2 has been designed to limit paid reshoots and it works for the majority of our customers.

 Our Totally Reasonable Reshoot Policy

-- If you change your mind or want something different then what you specified in your directions then that will be a paid reshoot.
+If you change your mind or want something different than what you specified in your directions, then that will be a paid reshoot.